check-spelling-sandbox/cilium/Documentation/security/cassandra.rst

 But what if a rebel spy gains access to any of the remote outposts that act as a Cassandra client?
 Since every client has access to the Cassandra API on port 9042, it can do some bad stuff.
-For starters, the outpost container can not only add entries to the attendance.daily_reports table, but it could read all entries as well.
+For starters, the outpost container cannot only add entries to the attendance.daily_reports table, but it could read all entries as well.

 To see this, we can run the following command: